rprouse/devwiki/docs/index.md

-# Welcome to Our Development Wiki
+# :material-robot-happy-outline: Welcome to Our Development Wiki

 Welcome to the heart of our collaborative knowledge space!
 This Development Wiki is designed as a comprehensive repository tailored for our development teams.
 It's not just a library of documents but a living, breathing hub for sharing knowledge, enhancing skills, and fostering innovation within our community.

-## What You'll Find Here
+## :octicons-search-24: What You'll Find Here

 ### Policies